quattor/quattor.github.com/documentation/14.8.0/components/spma/yum/index.md

 The typing of the CDB entries is yet to be done: for now, all of them are strings.

-Original author: German Cancio <German.C>
+Original author: German Cancio &lt;German.C&gt;

 Author of the Yum-based package manager: Luis Fernando Muñoz Mejías